 The letter, its contents and aftermath, or any real discussion about the prospects for LACMA film went missing in the genial evening.
 Mr. Govan and Mr. Scorsese, clearly of one mind about film as a major art form of the twentieth century, and one with special ties to Los Angeles, parried as bosom buddies who had kissed and made up.
-It was all one big “never mind,” and the bewildered audience was, um, treated to a lecture on film restoration that it didn’t quite sign up for — a benign presentation Mr. Scorsese ostensibly trots out to funders ’round the world.
+It was all one big “never mind,” and the bewildered audience was, um, treated to a lecture on film restoration that it didn’t quite sign up for — a benign presentation Mr. Scorsese ostensibly trots out to prospective funders ’round the world.

 Mr. Scorsese updated us on films, near and far, in India and Egypt, all in need of his tender restorative touch.
 But we learned precisely nothing about the future of our own Wilshire Boulevard program, now on life support until the end of June 2010.
-The odd evening, carefully buffeted against the controversial, left us utterly confused.
+The odd evening, carefully buffeted against the controversial, left us confused.
 Only one dance critic in the audience — me — was delighted when the Bing Theater captives were forced to watch clips of Moira Shearer pirouetting smartly in the recently restored “The Red Shoes,” the pride and joy of Mr. Scorsese’s Film Foundation.

 Instead, we are left waiting for Godot to fund a multi-million $$ scheme that addresses art & film and film & art and art & film etc. etc. We were kind of hoping Martin Scorsese would puncture this gaseous balloon with his inimitable straight talk.